Bruxism and TMJ Treatment in Korea

-Bruxism and TMJ disorders are common but lesser-known dental disorders.
-If left untreated Bruxism and TMJ disorders can lead to problems such as joint dysfunction, tooth pain, and periodontal disease.
-MINISH Hospital has a specialist who specifically only deals with these disorders.
+Bruxism (teeth grinding) and temporomandibular joint (TMJ) disorders are common but lesser-known dental disorders.
+If left untreated, Bruxism and TMJ disorders can lead to problems such as joint dysfunction, tooth pain, and periodontal disease.
+Here at MINISH Dental Hospital we have a specialist who specifically only deals with these disorders.

-A simple self-diagnosis guide can be followed in order to determine the possibility of either Bruxism and TMJ.
+Are you concerned that you may be suffering from Bruxism or TMJ disorder?
+This simple self-diagnosis guide can be followed in order to determine the likelihood of you having either Bruxism and TMJ.

 Bruxism